sbrisson-sudo/BigWham_dev/README.md

 -`./build/BigWhamElastUnitTest`
 - `python interfaces/python/_test/pybinding_checks.py` # inside virthual env

+## Mathematica interface

+- Now mathematica interface is made in the build folder, for example `${PROJECT_ROOT}/build` is the root folder, then the paclet file will be at `${PROJECT_ROOT}/build/interfaces/mathematica`
+- All the variables will be already set if you compile the BigWham library correctly
+- Switch on compiler flag `-DMATHEMATICA_INTERFACE=1` while using cmake
+- We use `configure_file` in cmake to change the variables in `BigWhamSetting.m` file
+- cmake ensures that mathematica is always connected to the updated `bigwham.a` file

+### OLD WAY

 ## find lib paths in your system
 - use the following python script to find the file path